SyncfusionExamples/How-to-set-an-image-as-a-background-for-the-WinUI-radial-gauge-control/README.md

 # How to set an image as a background for the WinUI Radial Gauge control

-This repository contains sample for how to set an image as a background for the [Syncfusion WinUi Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.
+This repository contains sample to set an image as a background for the [Syncfusion WinUi Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.

 ## Syncfuion control(s)